Inspirational-Creations/Inspirational-Creations.github.io/README.md

 At the top of most of these files is an area known as the "frontmatter".
 It contains information about the file which is used by the program in other places.
 Every property value should be in "quotation marks" unless I say otherwise.
+These values can also be listed in any order.

 Everything after the "frontmatter" is the body of the file.